mxrlkn/mouselock/readme.md

 In League of Legends (and potentially other games), the cursor is not locked properly in borderless mode.
 This app tries to fix that.

-## Mouse acceleration

-To remove mouse acceleration I can recommend [LinearMouse](https://linearmouse.org).

 ## Requirements

 Requires MacOS 11.0 or later.

+## Tips

+- Get [LinearMouse](https://linearmouse.org) to remove mouse acceleration.
+- Enable [MetalBetaTest](https://www.reddit.com/r/LeaguePBE/comments/jgzjg1/mac_on_metal_beta_testing/jgzjg1) for League of legends to get better performance.